Kotlin/kotlinx.collections.immutable/README.md

 | `PersistentMap.Builder` | `MutableMap` |

-To instantiate an empty persistent collection or a collection with the specified elements the functions `persistentListOf`, `persistentSetOf`, and `persistentMapOf` can be used.
+To instantiate an empty persistent collection or a collection with the specified elements use the functions `persistentListOf`, `persistentSetOf`, and `persistentMapOf`.

 The default implementations of `PersistentSet` and `PersistentMap`, which are returned by `persistentSetOf` and `persistentMapOf`, preserve the element insertion order during iteration.
 This comes at expense of maintaining more complex data structures.
-If the order of elements doesn't matter, the more efficient implementations returned by the functions `persistentHashSetOf` and `persistentHashMapOf` could be used.
+If the order of elements doesn't matter, the more efficient implementations returned by the functions `persistentHashSetOf` and `persistentHashMapOf` can be used.

 ### Operations